-- The WPP team will work with a range of stakeholders at a jurisdictional and regional level to undertake analysis and provide advice that will guide training college selection and placement allocation processes to the Department. - Each ACT and NSW PHN will undertake local stakeholder engagement to gather information and test assumptions about locations in greatest need of GP services. - Consultation with Aboriginal Medical Services and Aboriginal Community Controlled Health Organisations in the ACT and NSW is essential to inform the Aboriginal and Torres Strait Islander needs within the prioritisation analysis. - Strong local and regional engagement provides a platform for joint local planning, aims to foster regional community buy-in and ensures local insights are reflected in GP WPP advice.

-Contact CHN, the GP WPP Consortium Lead in ACT and NSW, for more information about opportunities to contribute via phone 02 6287 8099 or email nswact.wpp@chnact.org.au
+- > The WPP team will work with a range of stakeholders at a jurisdictional and regional level to undertake analysis and provide advice that will guide training college selection and placement allocation processes to the Department. - > Each NSW and ACT PHN will undertake local stakeholder engagement to gather information and test assumptions about locations in greatest need of GP services. - > Consultation with Aboriginal Medical Services and ACCHOs in the NSW and ACT is essential to inform the Aboriginal and Torres Strait Islander needs within the prioritisation analysis. - > Strong local and regional engagement provides a platform for joint local planning, aims to foster regional community buy-in and ensures local insights are reflected in GP WPP advice. - > Contact CHN, the GP WPP Consortium Lead for NSW and ACT, for more information about opportunities to contribute via phone 02 6287 8099 or email nswact.wpp@chnact.org.au